Table of Contents Fours that I've adopted or adapted:

 Lower-Left Quadrant (LL) "We" Interior-Collective Cultural e.g. Gadamer | Lower-Right Quadrant (LR) "Its" Exterior-Collective Social e.g. Marx [sic] |

-On the other hand, the way in which Wilber divides stages of moral development does seem to correlate, somewhat, with the way that I treat logical quantity, which involves conjoined quantifications, four conjunctions of answers to two twinned but mutually independent quantity questions (see my post "E.J.
-Lowe's four-category ontology" or the longer "Logical quantity & the problem of universals").
+On the other hand, the way in which Wilber divides stages of moral development does seem to correlate, somewhat, with the way that I treat logical quantity, which involves conjoined quantifications, four conjunctions of answers to two twinned but mutually independent quantity questions (see my post "Logical quantity & research scopes - universal, general, special, particular, individual, singular.").

 Egocentric (similar to Carol Gilligan's 'Selfish' stage). | Singular, or singulars taken as in a polyad, in a larger world. | A. B-C. D. E. F. G. … |